-- Practicing Catholic - A postsecondary degree in Catholic theology - Attain 12 semester hours of credit in teacher education as part of, or in addition to, the degree OR attain licensure/certification through an individualized plan of study approved by the diocese - Basic Religious Education Certification with continuing efforts toward Advanced certification
+- Practicing Catholic - A postsecondary degree in Catholic theology - One of the following: - State teacher license. - Bachelor's degree with at least 12 semester hours of credit in teacher education from an accredited institution as part of, or in addition to, the degree. - Bachelor's degree and an individualized plan of study to attain licensure/certification approved by the Archdiocese of Milwaukee Office for Schools. - Basic Religious Education Certification (within three (3) years from the initial contract date) with continuing efforts toward Advanced certification